vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/004/09_taM_tvA.md

 title = "09"

 +++
-(JL) Etymological figure also in vā́jeṣu vājínam, immediately followed by vājáyāmasi, which, however, is synchonically distinct from the ‘prize’ words.
+(Jesse Lundquist) Etymological figure also in vā́jeṣu vājínam, immediately followed by vājáyāmasi, which, however, is synchonically distinct from the ‘prize’ words.